Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wenger: 'Rice will help Arsenal win the Premier League'

 Arsenal has spent the most since the beginning of the summer of 2023.
 At the end of June, the Emirates Stadium owner recruited 24-year-old midfielder Kai Havertz from Chelsea for a total transfer fee of 82 million USD.
-On July 14, the "Gunners" introduced their second new player - 22-year-old center back Jurrien Timber, who transferred from Ajax for a fee of 45 million USD plus 6 million USD in additional fees.
+On July 14, the "Gunners" introduced their second new player - 22-year-old center-back Jurrien Timber, who transferred from Ajax for a fee of 45 million USD plus 6 million USD in additional fees.

 On July 15, Arsenal completed a record deal to buy Rice from West Ham for a total fee of 137 million USD.
 Thanks to that, Rice became the most expensive English player in history, breaking the record of 127 million USD that Man City spent to buy Jack Grealish from Aston Villa in 2021, and also the most expensive contract in Arsenal history, deeply breaking the record of 87 million USD of Nicolas Pepe in the summer of 2019.

-Building a youthful squad has been a hallmark of Wenger's 22-year tenure at Arsenal, and he hails the arrivals of Rice and Timber at the Emirates as a continuation of that philosophy.
+Building a youthful squad has been a hallmark of Wenger's 22-year tenure at Arsenal, and he hails the arrivals of Rice and Timber at the Emirates Stadium as a continuation of that philosophy.

 Wenger is the most successful manager in Arsenal's history.
 During his 22 years in charge of the club, from 1996 to 2018, he won three Premier League titles, including the 2003-04 unbeaten season, seven FA Cups and reached the 2006 Champions League final.